apple patient

 iPhone NFC function & Apple Pay: Is Apple violating antitrust law?

-The European Commission has informed Apple of its preliminary view that the company has abused its dominant position in the mobile wallet markets for iOS devices.
-By restricting access to a standard technology used for contactless payments with mobile devices in stores ('Near-Field Communication (NFC)' or 'Tap and Go'), Apple is restricting competition in the mobile wallet market on iOS.
+The European Commission has informed Apple of its preliminary opinion that the company has abused its dominant position in the mobile wallet markets for iOS devices.
+By restricting access to a standard technology used for contactless payments with mobile devices in stores (near-field communication (NFC) or "tap and go"), Apple is restricting competition in the mobile wallet market for iOS devices.

 European Commission Vice President Margrethe Vestager argues that access to NFC is a prerequisite for viable mobile wallet services in stores.
 Vestager explains:

-Our concerns relate to Apple's decision to block access to NFC technology for payment purposes and to use it exclusively for its own mobile wallet, Apple Pay.
-This means that Apple device users can only pay using the 'Tap and Go' feature of Apple Pay and not other wallets.
+Our concerns relate to Apple's decision to block access to NFC technology for payment purposes and use it exclusively for its own mobile wallet, Apple Pay.
+This means that Apple device users can only pay using Apple Pay's "Tap and Go" feature and not other wallets.
 This is because competing wallet developers need access to NFC on Apple devices to reach Apple users.
-Developing a mobile payment application is costly and the investment can only be worthwhile if developers can reach both Apple and Android customers.
-Our records show that some developers have abandoned their plans because they were unable to reach iPhone users.
-This behaviour hampered innovation and prevented competition in the mobile wallet market.
+Developing a mobile payment application is costly; the investment can only be worthwhile if developers can reach both Apple and Android customers.
+Our records indicate that some developers have abandoned their plans because they were unable to reach iPhone users.
+This behavior hampered innovation and prevented competition in the mobile wallet market.
 As a result, European consumers have little choice in mobile payment solutions when paying in stores.

 After allegations by the EU: Apple takes a stand